APRU Sustainable Cities and Landscape Program

 Sustainable Cities and Landscapes (APRU-SCL)

-Humanity is 55% urban, will be 68% by 2050.
-If we are to learn to live more lightly on this planet, it will by making cities more efficient, more green, less resource-intensive, cleaner, greener and more live-able for humans who derive so much benefitting from being close to nature.
+Humanity is 55% urban, and will be 68% by 2050.
+If we are to learn to live more lightly on this planet, it will be by making cities more efficient, more green, less resource-intensive, cleaner, greener, and more livable for humans who derive so much benefit from being close to nature.
 Our biggest cities are in Pacific Rim societies, so the Association of Pacific Rim Universities' solutions for city-landscape sustainability are solutions for the whole world.

 Our Mission